 In the first question, there is an obvious implied judgment or accusation that will immediately put the respondent on the defensive.
 It is also a yes-no question which doesn’t really invite introspection or dialogue.

-By contract, the second question is open ended.
+By contrast, the second question is open-ended.
 We are inviting introspection.
-We want to explore "more effective" approaches vs. saying "good" approaches.
-Leveraging open ended questions will create the environment for those high performing teams to succeed.
+We want to explore “more effective” approaches vs. saying “good” approaches.
+Leveraging open-ended questions will create the environment for those high performing teams to succeed.

 Questions Create an Environment for High-Performing Teams to Grow

 Questions have been around for a while.
 You can trace the use of questions back to the Socratic Method.
 It is only in recent times that people are seeing the benefit of using questions to help teams grow.

 Great leaders don’t “create” high-performing teams so much as they create the context and environment for high-performance.
 Genuine curiosity helps foster open dialogue and acceptance.
 But it really needs to be genuine and non-judgmental or people won’t feel safe.

 Think about what happens in most environments when mistakes are made.
 The types of questions you might hear are: